Austin Riley Player Props: Braves vs. Rays

-The Atlanta Braves, including Austin Riley (.279 on-base percentage in past 10 games, 51 points below season-long percentage), take on starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 7:15 PM ET.
+On Sunday, Austin Riley (.250 on-base percentage in past 10 games, 76 points below season-long percentage) and the Atlanta Braves face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Rays.
+In his last game he had a hitless showing (0-for-5) against the Rays.

 Austin Riley Game Info & Props vs. the Rays